euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 we actually expect to serialize anything to an SD card in practice.

-To cut down on the number of data points we choose only to evaluate the compression levels 1, 3 and 7 for ZFile and additionally 9 for Bloscpack.
+To cut down on the number of data points we choose only to evaluate the compression levels 1, 3 and 7 for ZFile and 1, 3, 7 and 9 for Bloscpack.
 Although NPZ is a compressed format it does not support modifying the compression level.
 This results in using ``1 + 1 + 3 + 4 = 9`` different
 ``codec`` values.